arslanbilal/git-cheat-sheet/README.md

 Git cheat sheet saves you from learning all the commands by heart.

-Be free to contribute and add your language.
+Be free to contribute, update the grammar mistakes.
+You are also free to add your language file.